 Make sure that your bedroom stays the place where you sleep.
 Keep it relaxing, calming, and cool.
 Create a cozy place where you can quickly drift off to sleep every night.

 In our modern-day way of living, it can be too easy to stop moving and just stay stationary.
-Many modern jobs don’t require much movement and have us sitting down for long periods of time.
+Many modern jobs don’t require much movement and have us sitting down for long periods.
 However, it is vitally important to stay active and move often.

-This isn’t just going to keep your weight under control, it also helps you to age better and avoid all kinds of health conditions that can come with a sedentary lifestyle.
+This isn’t just going to keep your weight under control, it also helps you to age better and avoids all kinds of health conditions that can come with a sedentary lifestyle.

 Try to exercise multiple times a week and get your body moving frequently.
 Take frequent breaks at work and walk around if you can.
 Take advantage of any spare moment to take a brisk walk or do a few jumping jacks.